waqarkalim/clicker.io/README.md

 ## Feedback

-If you have any feedback, please reach out to us at waqaar.199@gmail.com.
+If you have any feedback, please reach out to me at waqaar.199@gmail.com.

-## Support

-For support, email waqaar.199@gmail.com.